ozzyzy/cl-test/README.md

 Checkout the branch main using the command git checkout <branch-name>.

 Step 3:-
-cd into the root directory of the project and do npm install.
+cd into the root directory of the project and do "npm install".

 Step 4:-
-run Android or iOS emulator - do npm expo start and choose platform.
+run Android or iOS emulator - do "npm expo start" and choose platform.

-Troubleshooting
+**Troubleshooting**
 If the Android emulator doesn't detect the server, make sure your emulator is properly configured: go to the emulator settings -> Proxy -> set the Port number to 3001.
-If that doesn't help, try running "adb reverse tcp:3001 tcp:3011" in the terminal.
+If that doesn't help, try running "adb reverse tcp:3001 tcp:3001" in the terminal.

+**What all is there in this Project?**
+The goal of the project is to retrieve data from the server and implement the interface for iOS and Android platforms.
+React Native was used for the project.
+Additional packages were installed for specific tasks:
+-react-native-shadow-2 was used to implement border-box, as it is the easiest way to handle shadows in Android.
+-react-navigation was used as a method for managing routing within the application.
+-react-native-svg was used for working with icons and custom SVGs.

+**What's next**
+-It is necessary to expand the server request handlers to include loading and error screens.
+For this purpose, react-query can be used, for example.
+-It is possible to write an extensible function for box-shadow that works on both iOS and Android (this is a separate task).
+-Add specific mock images.
+-Change the fonts.
+-If the design and technical specifications reveal that the pages of other parts of the application resemble those already implemented, it is necessary to create a common scalable component that will serve as the base for all pages.
+If not, develop the remaining pages separately.